vegaprotocol/documentation/docs/node-operators/get-started/setup-server.md

 ### Install Visor
 Visor manages protocol upgrades, allowing the nodes running a network to automatically update to the latest version of the Vega protocol, without requiring manual intervention.
 Using Visor is optional, but recommended.

-Download and install the [Visor binary](https://github.com/vegaprotocol/vega/releases) that matches the release version you built.
+Download and install the [Visor binary ↗](https://github.com/vegaprotocol/vega/releases) that matches the release version you built.

-Read detailed information about Vega Visor, including how it works, how the config is set up and how you can edit it in the [full software description](https://github.com/vegaprotocol/vega/tree/develop/visor#readme).
+Read detailed information about Vega Visor, including how it works, how the config is set up and how you can edit it in the [full software description ↗](https://github.com/vegaprotocol/vega/tree/develop/visor#readme).

-You can also read the [architecture overview](https://github.com/vegaprotocol/vega/tree/develop/visor#architecture) and [upgrade flow](https://github.com/vegaprotocol/vega/tree/develop/visor#upgrade-flow) topics in the Visor readme before setting it up.
+You can also read the [architecture overview ↗](https://github.com/vegaprotocol/vega/tree/develop/visor#architecture) and [upgrade flow ↗](https://github.com/vegaprotocol/vega/tree/develop/visor#upgrade-flow) topics in the Visor readme before setting it up.

 ## Next Steps